dtwang/line-desktop-mcp/README.md

 - **Official line-bot-mcp-server**: Operates LINE Bot through LINE Messaging API
 - **This project line-desktop-mcp**: Directly operates LINE Desktop application on Windows or Mac through MCP

+### Important Disclaimer

+1. **This project is NOT officially affiliated with LINE**
+   本專案與 LINE 官方無任何關聯。

+2. **No need to apply for LINE Developers or use Channel Access Token**
+   This project operates through the already logged-in LINE Desktop application, without requiring developer account registration or API tokens.

 ### About